masneyb/weather-station/README.md

 It was 3D printed using HIPS plastic and spray painted using flat white paint.

 The temperature / humidity is obtained using a the DHT22 sensor.
 The dew point is calculated based on these two values.
+The DHT sensor communicates with the Pi over one of the GPIO pins.

-A BMP180 sensor is used to obtain the barometric pressure.
-It also collects the temperature and altitude, although I am not using these values.
+A BMP180 sensor is used to obtain the barometric pressure and communicates with the Pi over the i2c bus.

 ![Inside](images/weather-station-inside-box.jpg?raw=1)